 LawyersUSA has an article out today on the struggles that personal injury attorneys have had in getting fair compensation for their clients in accident and malpractice cases.
 The article contains a few quotes from me.

-Conversely, you need to move in limine to bar any evidence, suggestion, or argument regarding the immigration status of plaintiff (or any witness, for that matter) simply because it is prejudicial.
+Conversely, you need to move in limine to bar any evidence, suggestion, or argument regarding the immigration status of plaintiff (or any witness, for that matter) because it is prejudicial.
 Put in front of a jury that the plaintiff is legally working in this country, yet suppress any mention of immigration status if the plaintiff is undocumented?
-Is firing off these two seemly contradictory statements in the span of seconds lawyer double talk or even duplicitous.
+Is firing off these two seemly contradictory statements in seconds lawyer double talk or even duplicitous.
 Actually, it is not.
 Juries don’t say “Gee, we have a documented immigrant, let’s open up the checkbook” but they might discriminate against a plaintiff because they don’t think he/she belongs in this country.
 Doors don’t always swing both ways.

 The trickier issue is lost wages.
 Past lost wages?
 I think you have to write them off.
 Even if you can get them in- unlikely – I think you risk inflaming a jury on cross-examination.
 No one playing by the rules and paying their taxes wants to compensate someone who does not pay their taxes.
 This is not just true for illegal immigrants.
 I have had scores of clients who claim to be working but have no lost wages.
 Fairly or unfairly – probably fairly – you live by the sword, you die by the sword (or something like that).